 The IPM suite of applications was created to allow for integrated systems to be constructed, therefore eliminating artificial boundary conditions that engineers would have to impose on models of individual parts of any production or injection system.
 The basis of any integrated model is a solid and consistent PVT definition, which respects the behaviour of any fluid when it flows in the reservoir, in wells, in pipes and beyond.
 Traditional approaches of modelling each part of the system in isolation relied on PVT models that were bespoke and created for a single specific use.
 Integrated Models present challenges of not only ensuring that the same description is valid for any part of the system, but also in a vendor neutral environment, ensuring that different software from different vendors communicate dynamically and receive or pass PVT information that works for their own domain.
-An integrated model with reservoir simulation, facilities and process models from three or more vendors needs to ensure that the full humber of components or black oil models used in the reservoir simulator are translated into full blown compositions of large component numbers used in process models.
+An integrated model with reservoir simulation, facilities and process models used in the reservoir simulator are translated into full blown compositions of large component numbers used in process models.